MicrosoftDocs/learn/learn-pr/wwl-azure/design-implement-private-access-to-azure-services/includes/7-integrate-your-app-service-azure-virtual-networks.md

 - The App Service Environment, which deploys into your VNet and supports Isolated pricing plan apps.

 The VNet Integration feature is used in multitenant apps.
 If your app is in App Service Environment, then it's already in a VNet and doesn't require use of the VNet Integration feature to reach resources in the same VNet.
-For more information on all the networking features, see App Service networking features.

 VNet Integration gives your app access to resources in your VNet, but it doesn't grant inbound private access to your app from the VNet.
 Private site access refers to making an app accessible only from a private network, such as from within an Azure virtual network.
 VNet Integration is used only to make outbound calls from your app into your VNet.
 The VNet Integration feature behaves differently when it's used with VNet in the same region and with VNet in other regions.
 The VNet Integration feature has two variations: